heremaps/here-android-sdk-examples/speed-limit-watcher/README.md

     }
 ```

-At the end, when we know SDK was initialized properly, lets call both methods :
+At the end, when we know HERE Mobile SDK was initialized properly, lets call both methods :

 ```java